kwiesmueller/u2flock/README.md

 # U2F Lock

-This small application provides an easy way to lock and unlock your i3lock session using a FIDO U2F Token (Yubico Security Key, Google Titan Security Key)
+This small application provides an easy way to lock and unlock your i3lock session using a FIDO U2F Token (Yubico Security Key, Google Titan Security Key).

 ## Features